Raghad-1357/robot-arm-control-panel/README.md

 # 🤖 Robot Arm Control Panel - PHP & MySQL Project

-This is a web application built with PHP and MySQL to control a robot arm by saving and loading different motor positions.
+This is a web application built with PHP, MySQL, and JavaScript to control a robot arm by saving and loading different motor positions.
 The project was completed as part of a training task for Smart Methods.

 ---